-" Saturn 2 Cutoff by Se'lux
+- ii.
+Pedestrian Areas - " Saturn 2 Cutoff by Se'lux

-The Saturn 2 Cut-off luminaire by Se'lux is the standard light pole fixture to be used wherever new lights are required in the pedestrian zone, that are not replacement or repair of existing light series.
+The Saturn 2 Cut-off luminaire by Se'lux is the standard light pole fixture to be used wherever new lights are required in the pedestrian zone.

-" Pole type S35; Base Type: S35

-All free standing light fixtures on campus, regardless of type are to be painted: RAL 7043 gray or equivalent.
+- " Pole type S35; Base Type: S35 All free standing light fixtures on campus, regardless of type are to be painted: RAL 7043 gray or equivalent. - iii.
+Ceremonial Routes-Free Standing Light Fixture Specifications